spawnfest/zig_builder/README.md

 ### Tips
 - Ensure Zig is set up correctly in your environment to maximize the potential of these Mix tasks.
 - Stay updated with Zig and ZigBuilder releases for enhanced capabilities and compatibility.

+## Getting Started with ZigBuilder

+For a practical demonstration of the `ZigBuilder` library in action, check out our demo project at [ZigBuilder Demo Project](https://github.com/D4no0/zig_builder_demo).
+This will provide insights into how to set up and use `ZigBuilder` effectively in a real-world scenario.

 ## Contribution